canggihwr/cc-doc/README.md

 - Enable the following APIs:
   - App Engine API
   - Cloud Run Admin API
+  - Google Container Registry API
+  - Firebase API (Management, Realtime Database, etc.)
-  - Compute Engine API
+  - Cloud Monitoring API
   - Cloud Logging API
-  - Firebase Realtime Database API
-  - Cloud Pub/Sub API
-  - Cloud Build API
-  - Cloud Scheduler API

-## 2. Download Google Cloud SDK and Run Cloud Shell in Your Code Editor

-- Ensure you have Git, a code editor (Visual Studio Code), and a Google Cloud Account installed.

-## 3. Setup Firebase
+## 2. Setup Firebase

 - Open [Firebase](https://firebase.google.com/), go to the console, and connect it to your Google Cloud Project.
 - Activate Firebase Auth & Firebase Realtime Database.
-- Create a **Service Account** and download the corresponding file.
+- Create a **Service Account** and download the `seviceAccountKey.json` file .

-## 4. Clone Project and Set Google Cloud Account
+## 3. Clone Project and Set Google Cloud Account

 - Open your preferred code editor (Visual Studio Code).
-- Clone the Nyenyak project from [Nyenyak-Backend-Repo](insert_link_to_your_backend_repo) using the command `git clone https://github.com/your_username/Nyenyak-Backend-Repo.git`.
+- Clone the Nyenyak project from [Nyenyak-Backend-Repo](https://github.com/w0n0g1ren/Nyenyak/tree/BackEnd) using the command `git clone -b BackEnd https://github.com/w0n0g1ren/Nyenyak.git`.
 - Initialize a Git repository with `git init` and connect it to your Google Cloud account.

-## 5. Set Project and Deploy Application to App Engine
+## 4. Set Project and Deploy Application

-- In the terminal, set your project by executing `gcloud config set project your-project`.
+- In the terminal, set your project by executing `gcloud config set project nyenyak-project-dev`.
-- Add any additional deployment instructions specific to your project.
+- Deploy both nodeJS and model API to App Engine and Cloud Run.

-## 6. REST-API
+## 6. API Documentation

 - For API Documentation, refer to the following link: [API Documentation](https://docs.google.com/document/d/1qCDyOA_lNiGtEkrO0boCFtzEbLcFK6LTec5WuPWMv50/edit?usp=sharing)
 ![API Image](insert_link_to_your_api_image)

 **Additional Backend Details:**
-- Backend API is built using Node.js and Express.js to handle user authentication, diagnosis, articles, and user details.
+- Backend API is built using Node Express.js to handle user authentication, diagnosis, articles, and user details.
-- Deployed backend API to App Engine for scalability and reliability.
+- We deployed the backend API to App Engine for easier scalability and reliability.
-- A separate API for TensorFlow model, built by the ML team using Flask, is deployed to Cloud Run.
+- A separate the API for TensorFlow model, built using Flask and deployed to Cloud Run.
 - Utilize Cloud Monitoring & Logging for comprehensive resource monitoring and alerting.

 ## Conclusion

-The Nyenyak project seamlessly integrates Google Cloud Platform and Firebase Realtime Database to create a robust and scalable solution.
-The backend architecture ensures efficient communication between the mobile app, backend API, and machine learning model, providing users with accurate sleep disorder diagnoses and personalized recommendations for improvement.
+The Nyenyak project integrates Google Cloud Platform and Firebase Realtime Database to create a robust and scalable solution.
+The backend architecture ensures efficient communication between the mobile app, backend API, and machine learning model, providing users with accurate sleep disorder diagnoses and solution for improvement.

 ===============================================